owncast/owncast.github.io/content/docs/video.md

 ## Audio

-What you're sending from your broadcasting software is generally reasonable and additional conversation isn't required, even for low-bandwidth viewers.
+What you're sending from your broadcasting software is generally reasonable and additional conversion isn't required, even for low-bandwidth viewers.
 Owncast will not change the audio stream and instead just pass it along to the end users to save additional work being performed.

 ## How you configure your broadcasting software matters.